Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 April 11 the 'Reconstruction' talk for Ipswich Wolsey Rotary Club.

-If you want to arrange a talk to your group or society use the contact page on allied websites.
+If you want to arrange a talk to your group or society use the contact pages on allied websites.

 WoodbridgeRiversideTrust.org or SaxonShip.org

-The annual programme is in continuous development and the boat becomes more and more popular.
-It is in such demand now that we could take it to a different event almost every weekend during the summer months.
-The effort of taking it to so many events would be very great and so we have to 'ration' ourselves.
-We can probably do up to about 2 events per month.
-The ongoing plan for 2020 continues to develop.
-If you have plans for the boat to be at your event, do not delay in contacting us as we are sometimes booking a year in advance.
+The annual programme has been in continuous development as the boat became more popular.
+It was in such demand that it could be taken to a different event almost every weekend during the summer months.
+The effort of taking it to so many events was very great and so it had to be 'rationed'.
+Now it will probably stay afloat for 2024.

-We are flexible and inventive.
-We can work with you in many ways.
+They are flexible and inventive and can work with you in many ways.

 Here is an example of a model of the boat that we worked up for our local cub group to make.
 These are the patterns taken from the drawings.
 The cubs drew around the patterns and cut out their own cardboard shapes to assemble their own ship model.
 The warrior is to the same scale as the ship to give them an ideal of its dimensions.
 The accompanying illustrated talk together with this practical activity would be ideal for year 5 - 6 pupils in school.